openvinotoolkit/openvino/docs/notebooks/stable-diffusion-ip-adapter-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/unets/unet_2d_condition.py:1110: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/unets/unet_2d_condition.py:1110: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if dim % default_overall_up_factor != 0:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/embeddings.py:1692: FutureWarning: You have passed a tensor as `image_embeds`.This is deprecated and will be removed in a future release.
-Please make sure to update your script to pass `image_embeds` as a list of tensors to suppress this warning. deprecate("image_embeds not a list", "1.0.0", deprecation_message, standard_warn=False) /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:136: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/embeddings.py:1692: FutureWarning: You have passed a tensor as `image_embeds`.This is deprecated and will be removed in a future release.
+Please make sure to update your script to pass `image_embeds` as a list of tensors to suppress this warning. deprecate("image_embeds not a list", "1.0.0", deprecation_message, standard_warn=False) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:136: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert hidden_states.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:145: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/downsampling.py:145: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert hidden_states.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:146: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:146: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert hidden_states.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if hidden_states.shape[0] >= 64:

 VAE Encoder and Decoder
 ~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 The VAE model has two parts, an encoder and a decoder.
 The encoder is
 used to convert the image into a low dimensional latent representation,